-On April 23, 2020, the Company entered into the PPP Loan with a principal amount of \$0.6 million through Hanmi Bank under the PPP administered by the SBA and established as part of the CARES Act.
-The PPP Loan bears interest at 1.0% per annum and matures on April 23, 2022 with the first six months of interest and principal payments deferred.
-The amount borrowed under the PPP Loan is guaranteed by the SBA and is eligible for forgiveness in an amount equal to the sum of the eligible costs, including payroll, benefits, rent and utilities, incurred by the Company during the 24-week period beginning on the date the Company received the proceeds.
-The PPP Loan contains customary events of default, and the occurrence of an event of default may result in a claim for the immediate repayment of all amounts outstanding under the PPP Loan.
+On April 23, 2020, the Company entered into an unsecured promissory note with a principal amount of \$0.6 million through Hanmi Bank under the Paycheck Protection Program ("PPP") ("PPP Loan") administered by the Small Business Administration ("SBA") and established as part of the Coronavirus Aid, Relief, and Economic Security Act.
+The PPP Loan bore interest at 1.0% per annum and would mature on April 23, 2022 with the first six months of interest and principal payments deferred.
+The amount borrowed under the PPP Loan was guaranteed by the SBA and was eligible for forgiveness in an amount equal to the sum of the eligible costs, including payroll, benefits, rent and utilities, incurred by the Company during the 24-week period beginning on the date the Company received the proceeds.
+The PPP Loan contained customary events of default, and the occurrence of an event of default might result in a claim for the immediate repayment of all amounts outstanding under the PPP Loan.
+In May 2021, the full amount outstanding under the PPP Loan was forgiven, resulting in a gain of \$0.6 million for the three months ended July 3, 2021.